Authentication

 - Server-Side Only: Never expose your API key in client-side code (JavaScript), public GitHub repositories, or mobile app binaries.

-- Environment Variables: Store keys in secure environment variables rather than hard-coding them.
+- Environment Variables: Store keys in secure environment variables rather than hard-coding them into your source code.